yurii-kozlov/miami-landing/README.md

 # Miami landing page
 This is a Miami landing page, which consists of header, main part, gallery, form, menu and footer.
-Technologies used:
+Technologies used: HTML, BEM methodology, CSS/SCSS, Javascript
--HTML
--CSS
--SCSS
--BEM methodology
--Javascript